arsen-kazaryan/movie-website/README.md

 * Hover effects and modern UI
 * Clean project structure

-## 🛠 Technologies
+## Technologies

 * HTML5
 * CSS3
 * JavaScript (DOM)

-## 🌍 Live Demo
+## Live Demo

 https://arsen-kazaryan.github.io/movie-website/

-## 📌 About Project
+## About Project

 This project was created to practice frontend development and improve JavaScript skills.
-It demonstrates working with DOM, dynamic content and page navigation.
+It demonstrates working with DOM, dynamic content and page.

-## 👨‍💻 Author

-Arsen Kazaryan
-Junior Frontend Developer